 In the United States, a rare disease is defined as a condition that affects fewer than 200,000 people.
 In the European Union, a rare disease is one that affects fewer than 1 in 2,000 people.
 In China, while there is no official definition, a commonly accepted one is “a rare disease is a disease with a prevalence of less than 1/500,000 of a neonatal morbidity of less than 1/10,000”.

 A google search throws a rather ‘different’ definition, thanks to Wikipedia.
 See below a screenshot of google search (or, click to get the updated results). 🙂

 But, google’s search is not the challenge we are talking about today.

 It’s acceptable to consider that a rare disease is a disease affecting a significantly smaller number of people in the world.

-And, a significantly smaller number of people (available patient pool) is not a great news when you are planning clinical trials on your new treatment for rare disease.
+And, a significantly smaller number of people (available patient pool) is not great news when you are planning clinical trials on your new treatment for rare disease.

 And, that’s a challenge for us to discuss today.

-There are more than 7000 rare diseases identified in United States, with about 500 having FDA-approved treatments.
-National organization for rare disorders (NORD), a not-for-profit organization dedicated to individuals with rare diseases, estimated that more than 1/3 of all new drugs approved recently by FDA have been for rare diseases.
+There are more than 7000 rare diseases identified in the United States, with about 500 having FDA-approved treatments.
+National organization for rare disorders (NORD), a not-for-profit organization dedicated to individuals with rare diseases, estimated that more than 1/3 of all new drugs approved recently by the FDA have been for rare diseases.

 China has recently put up a list of rare diseases that CFDA (NMPA) identifies and is pushing to bring more treatments to the market.
 European Union also has similar initiatives.